AndreiGrek/CustomRecyclerModule/README.md

 ``` kotlin
 private val customAdapter = CustomRecyclerAdapter()
 ```
-You can pass some optional parameters to the constructor:<br>
+You can pass some optional parameters to the constructor:
  * @param `listOfItems` is the list of elements that we want to display in the recycler.
 By default, an empty list is passed to the constructor.
  * @param `onClick` is lambda that specifies the action when clicked.
 By default is Unit.
  * @param `item` is view of single element in recycler.
 By default it is simple TextView.